Perspective: Expert Opinion

 Authors’ names and affiliation: Including address, academic qualifications and job titles of all authors, as well as telephone number and email address of the author for correspondence on a separate cover sheet as the peer reviewers will be blinded to the authors’ identity.
 Please note that only the address of the first author of the article will appear on Medline/PubMed, not necessarily the corresponding author.

-- Expert commentary: The author’s expert view on the current status of the field under discussion.
+Expert opinion: The author’s expert view on the current status of the field under discussion.

 References must not be included in the abstract.

-- Body: Body of the review paper covering the subject under review, using numbered subsections.
+Body: Body of the review perspective paper covering the subject under review, using numbered subsections.

-To distinguish the articles published in the Expert Opinion series, authors must provide an additional section entitled ‘Expert opinion’.
+To distinguish the articles published in the Expert Collection, authors must provide an additional section entitled ‘Expert Opinion’.
 This section affords authors the opportunity to provide their interpretation of the data presented in the article and discuss the developments that are likely to be important in the future, and the avenues of research likely to become exciting as further studies yield more detailed results.
-The intention is to go beyond a conclusion and should not simply summarise the paper.
+The intention is to go beyond a conclusion and should not simply summarize the paper.
 Authors should answer the following:

 - What potential does further research hold?
-What is the ultimate goal in this field?
+Is there a definitive end-point?

-References: A maximum of 100 references is suggested.
+References: For a full-length perspective article, around 100 references are suggested.
 Ensure that all key work relevant to the topic under discussion is cited in the text and listed in the bibliography.
 Reference to unpublished data should be kept to a minimum and authors must obtain a signed letter of permission from cited persons to use unpublished results or personal communications in the manuscript.

-Figures and Tables: Up to five figures and five tables are permitted.
+Figures and Tables: Up to 5 figures and 5 tables are permitted.
 For further information on tables and figures, please see our formatting guide.
 Permission to reproduce previously published figures should be sought in writing by the authors, preferably prior to submission, and any permission documentation (licences, written approval etc.) should be uploaded alongside the manuscript.